Check out these end-to-end developer guides and related tutorials to learn how to import annotations as pre-labels.

 Use the table below to find an annotation payload sample for your asset type.
 The "-" symbol indicates that importing as pre-labels is not supported for that annotation/asset type combination.
 To learn how to create an annotations payload (Step 5), see this tutorial.

-After you have constructed your annotation payload, you are ready to import the annotations payload to the labeling project.
+After you have constructed your annotation payload, you are ready to import the annotations to the labeling project.
 To do this you will need to use our Python SDK.
-See the table in the next section to find the end-to-end tutorial that most closely fits your use case.
+See the table at the top of this page to find the end-to-end tutorial that most closely fits your use case.

 To learn how to import an annotation payload via the SDK (Step 6), see this tutorial.

-Before you begin a new import job, make sure there are no existing MAL annotations on the data row.
-Duplicate import jobs may result in unexpected behavior.
+- Before you begin a new import job, make sure there are no existing MAL annotations on the data row.
+Duplicate import jobs may result in unexpected behavior using this SDK call

-To override an imported annotation on a data row, import the annotation again using the same uuid.
+- To override an imported annotation on a data row, import the annotation again using the same